 - There is a certain amount of modification that you can make to suit your personal preferences for serving temperatures for your favourites.
 After all, everyone is unique and you might find that you like to keep your white wines tight and crisp and therefore would prefer your wines on the more chilled side.

 - More limited wine selection eg. No champagne, port, sherry or dessert wine option.
 There is no option for choosing a mature aged white which may be served cool and not as chilled as its young and zippy counterpart.

 - Kelvin K2 takes at least 5 minutes to get to an accurate temperature reading if you are changing from room temperature to fridge temperature or vice versa.
 This means you need to be well planned if you have a group of thirsty wine drinkers headed your way.

-- If your fridge is not actually cold enough, you might have trouble with using this device with white wines that are better served well chilled as it is only splash resistant and not to be plunged into a water and ice solution in a bucket nor used in a freezer.
+- If your fridge is not actually cold enough, you might have trouble with using this device with white wines that are better served well chilled.
+It is only splash resistant and not to be plunged into a water and ice solution in a bucket nor used in a freezer.

 And of course, those drinkers who love their wine gadgetry.
 You know who you are!!!!!

-source: This gadget was sent to me for review, any opinions expressed are my own unless stated.
+source: This Kelvin K2 was sent to me for review, any opinions expressed are my own unless stated.

 Note: This review was first published on 10th October, 2018 & updated December 2019.